Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Results

 In contrast, if all parameters are divided into a single block (i.e., $M=1$), then the BCD algorithm essentially loses its decompositional advantage, and the optimization becomes equivalent to a global search over the entire parameter space.
 Under such conditions, the dimensionality of the search space is $3N$, and the corresponding search size increases exponentially as $k^{3N}$.

 It is important to note that the BCD algorithm operates in a stepwise optimization manner after the parameters are partitioned into blocks.
 Each resulting subproblem may still admit simplification by exploiting additional structural properties inherent to the specific problem.
 To characterize the upper-bound behavior of the algorithm, the complexity associated with a worst-case exhaustive verification is typically employed to estimate the maximum complexity of BCD.
 However, in practical implementations, strategies such as the \emph{diminishing radius} technique \cite{Lyu2020} are often introduced to substantially lower the effective search complexity from the naive exponential order of $k^n$ to a reduced order of $\mathcal{O}(3^n)$.
 Furthermore, various optimization algorithms may be adopted to further accelerate the solution process for each subproblem.
 It should be emphasized that the choice of specific optimization techniques inevitably leads to variations in the computational complexity.
-To comprehensively characterize the sub-algorithm complexity $S_i$, we consider two complementary models:
+To characterize the sub-algorithm complexity more precisely in the present manuscript, we distinguish two complementary notions of algorithmic cost:

-\begin{enumerate} \item \textbf{Empirical complexity model:} $S_i = S \times 3^{|B_i|}$, derived from our numerical implementation using the local search algorithm defined in Eq.~(\ref{eq:sub-complexity}).
-This model reflects the practical cost of our specific optimization procedure, where $S$ is the number of iterations and $3^{|B_i|}$ represents the size of the discrete search direction set.
+\begin{enumerate} \item \textbf{Empirical algorithmic cost proxy:} For the implemented numerical procedure, the per-block cost is modeled as the product of the local search cost and the effective cost of one reduced-objective evaluation.
+Specifically, the inner derivative-free local search explores a discrete neighborhood of size \(3^{|B_i|}\) at each local step, as defined by Eq.~(\ref{eq:sub-complexity}), and the cost of one reduced-objective evaluation is represented by the number of retained simulator terms in that reduced local model, denoted \(N_{\mathrm{term}}(B_i)\).
+Therefore, for a fixed local iteration budget \(S\), we write

+Since \(S\) is fixed across the compared strategies, it acts as a common multiplicative factor, and the relative ordering cost is governed by \(3^{|B_i|}N_{\mathrm{term}}(B_i)\).
+This is the complexity notion used for the fixed-size numerical comparison of different traversal orders.